Skip to main content

 The Payment Card Industry Data Security Standard (PCI DSS)

-The Payment Card Industry Data Security Standard (PCI DSS) is a globally recognised set of security standards for handling cardholder data.
-Every business that accepts card payments must comply with these standards to become officially PCI compliant.
+The Payment Card Industry Data Security Standard (PCI DSS) is a set of global security standards designed to help businesses protect cardholder data.
+If you’re accepting card payments, you’ve got to follow these standards to be officially PCI compliant.

 Why is PCI compliance important?